 The CathexisVision Advanced Video Search Features offer a sophisticated suite of tools that dramatically speed up the process of viewing pre-recorded footage.
-Users can setup specic searches that will eliminate the need to review irrelevant footage, saving ample time and signicantly improving the overall security of the entire system.
+Users can setup specific searches that will eliminate the need to review irrelevant footage, saving ample time and significantly improving the overall security of the entire system.

-The CathexisVision Advanced Video Search Features offers users the choice of three highly customisable tools:
+The CathexisVision Advanced Video Search Features offers users the choice of three highly customizable tools:

 - Snap Search

 - Motion Search

 Snap Search is a simple, user-friendly search feature, which is ideal for searching through footage over a lengthy time span.
 This feature tool is most effective for identifying specific changes in the surveillance scene, particularly in areas characterized by a high level of activity.

 This feature also allows users to make use of thumbnail images over a specified period of time.
 Users can drag and link between two thumbnails to quickly pinpoint the time of any incident.
 Users can zoom in and out of a particular time period, from days to hours to seconds.

 Examples include the ability to pinpoint the exact time that a specific item was removed from its location, or when an entry or exit point was left unlocked.